• Welcome To Texas Travel Talk – About Us

 6. Texas Hill Country Olive Company

-I’ve read numerous articles about the Texas Hill Country Olive Co. and was ecstatic that I got to visit and try out an oil tasting and lunch.
+I’ve read numerous articles about the Texas Hill Country Olive Co. and was ecstatic to visit and try out an oil tasting and lunch.
 Their balsamic vinegar is excellent, and I bought my husband a Father’s Day gift with three oils and one balsamic vinegar wrapped up in a lovely gift box.
 I can’t wait to give it to him.
-You can make reservations for a tour, or walk-in during business hours, shop at the gift store, have lunch, and roam the orchard – no tour required.

 7. Wineries In Dripping Springs

 There is no shortage of wineries in Dripping Springs, and some of the top award-winning wineries in the region are right in this area.
-Take a wine tour and walk in and ask for a wine tasting.
+Take a wine tour or walk in, and ask for a wine tasting.
 There are too many to list, but I recommend Bell Springs Winery, Driftwood Estate Winery, Duchman Family Winery, and Solaro Estate Winery.
-Visiting wineries in the Texas Hill Country is one of my favorite reasons to visit Dripping Springs.

-If you happen to be in town on a Wednesday, the farmer’s market is a must-stop.
-One of my favorite things to do is visit farmers’ markets wherever I go.
+If you are in town on a Wednesday, the farmer’s market is a must-stop.
+One of my favorite things is visiting farmers’ markets wherever I go.
 Plus, I love supporting locals.
 Look for fresh produce, goods, wine tastings, homemade salsas, live music, and more at this one.
-The Dripping Springs Farmers Market is open year-round.

 Travel Pro Tip: Swimming is no longer allowed in the swimming hole due to falling rocks.